 The shoes you buy should always feel as good as they look.
 Shoes that fit properly will last longer, feel better, and improve your way of life each day.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How to Get a Proper Shoe Fit

 Women notice their bodies go through several changes during pregnancy.
 The feet are often affected, which may be a result of the additional weight the feet must support.
 A common foot condition that pregnancy often leads to is called flat feet.
 This ailment can cause general pain and discomfort, and may be diminished when the correct shoes are worn.
 Additionally, many pregnant women notice their feet become swollen, and it may help to elevate them as frequently as possible during the day.
 The painful skin condition that is known as cracked heels can be controlled by wearing shoes that have a closed back, and to refrain from standing for the majority of the day.
 If you would like additional information about how pregnancy affects the feet, please consult with a podiatrist.

 Pregnant women with swollen feet can be treated with a variety of different methods that are readily available.
 For more information about other cures for swollen feet during pregnancy, consult with one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors will attend to all of your foot and ankle needs.

 One problem that can occur is overpronation, which occurs when the arch of the foot flattens and tends to roll inward.
 This can cause pain and discomfort in your heels while you’re walking or even just standing up, trying to support your baby.